 The rates are established at various times through the year.
-During 2006 there were two rates in effect over four periods.
+During 2007 there were two rates in effect over four periods.

 Lines 41 through 48 are used to compute the portion of the penalty attributable to different installment periods.
-For example, lines 41 and 42 are used to compute the penalty for the first installment period at 8%.
-The factor .01336 at line 41 is used to compute the penalty for the first installment if payment is made on June 15.
+For example, lines 41 and 42 are used to compute the penalty for the first installment period at 9%.
+The factor .01503 at line 41 is used to compute the penalty for the first installment if payment is made on June 15.
 If payment is made before June 15, compute the factor using the number of days the underpayment remained unpaid for the first installment.
-Line 42 is used to compute the factor.
+Line 42 is used to compute the actual penalty amount by multiplying the underpayment by the factor

-Read the instructions and examples for lines 41 through 48 on pages 3 and 4 before completing Schedule C, Part 2.
+Read the instructions and examples for lines 41 through 48 on pages 3 and 4 before completing Schedule C. Part 2.